 Skip advert

 Cons

 In a distinct contrast to the previous Micra generations, this latest all-electric one has been designed from the outset to be electric only.
-This doesn’t just mean the car is more expensive than before, it’s also physically bigger in order to fit its battery packs under the floor.
+This doesn’t just mean the latest Micra is more expensive than its predecessors, it’s also physically bigger in order to fit its battery packs under the floor.

 Advertisement - Article continues below

-The recipe itself is not a complex one.
-There’s a single front-mounted motor doing propulsion duties and one of two battery packs powering it.
-The front-end is borrowed from normal supermini stock with a MacPherson strut-style suspension system, but the rear is more sophisticated and integrates a multi-link axle that’s unusual for the class – save for a MINI, and Renault 5, obviously.
+There are two different power outputs available, with the less potent version using a smaller capacity battery, while the more powerful one uses a larger capacity battery with greater electric driving range.
+The front-end is borrowed from normal supermini stock with a MacPherson strut-style suspension system, but the rear is more sophisticated and integrates a multi-link axle that’s unusual for the class – save for a MINI, and the sister Renault 5, obviously.

+Skip advert